Develop Your Leaders with DISC Assessments

 Is there an ideal DISC style for a leader?

-Each leader has a unique behavioural style and subsequently, their strengths and areas of development.
+Each leader has a unique behavioural style and subsequently, their strengths and areas of development are unique too.
 These traits, as well as their learned behaviours and experience, all help shape them into the supervisor that they are.
-That means that some areas are strengths that come easily to them, whereas other leadership attributes take more energy and effort.
+That means that some areas of leadership are natural strengths that come easily to them, whereas other leadership attributes take more energy and effort.
 It also means that there isn’t one ideal disc leadership style.
+A DISC leadership profiling tool supports leaders to recognise their natural behavioural style and to make any changes to become the ideal leader.

 Not only do leaders have their unique behavioural traits, so do the people they are leading – their team.
 The team will comprise a variety of behavioural styles as well.
 So, for example, where someone may not need a feeling of a ‘connection’ with their boss, another DISC style might find it very important to connect to build their trust in them.
 Where one team member might want more instructions, plans and schedules from their leader – another member might like a spontaneous, friendly approach and be more autonomous in their role.
 Each style's expectations and their needs will vary.
 You can start to see how some of these leaders might not hit the nail on the head all the time with every member – unless they are aware and can adapt.